 The FUTA (Federal Unemployment Tax Act) tax pays the administrative costs of the program at both the federal and state levels.
 Businesses file a Form 940 – Employer's Annual Federal Unemployment (FUTA) Tax Return once a year.
 It is generally due one month after the year ends.
 There are three tests used to determine whether you must pay FUTA tax: a general test, household employees test, and farmworkers employees test.

-Under the general test, an employer is subject to FUTA tax on the wages paid to employees who aren't household or agricultural employees and must file Form 940.pdf, Employer's Annual Federal Unemployment (FUTA) Tax Return for 2018 if:
+Under the general test, an employer is subject to FUTA tax on the wages paid to employees who aren't household or agricultural employees and must file Form 940 Employer's Annual Federal Unemployment (FUTA) Tax Return if:

 - The employer paid wages of $1,500 or more to employees in any calendar quarter during 2017 or 2018, or